 - Organizations seeking to create or sustain worker safety and health performance.

 - A cost-effective methodology to prioritize ergonomics activities on high-risk areas.

 - Positively reinforced correct procedures providing long-term motivation to maintain proper behaviors.

 - A system that can cut costs by identifying issues early, thus reducing medical and indemnity costs.

-Our Ergonomics Exposure Mapping (EEM) tool provides organizations with a cost-effective methodology to prioritize ergonomics activities and investments on high-risk exposures.
+Our ergonomics exposure mapping tool provides organizations with a cost-effective methodology to prioritize ergonomics activities and investments on high-risk exposures.
 To determine the relative risk of various tasks performed, our consultants rank potential exposure by combining professionally-observed job/task risks and applicable loss history.

-MRC’s consultants complete an in-depth ergonomics analysis of specific jobs or tasks that drive workers’ compensation claims costs or present a high degree of potential for injury as identified by our EEM tool.
+Marsh Advisory's consultants complete an in-depth ergonomics analysis of specific jobs or tasks that drive workers’ compensation claims costs or present a high degree of potential for injury as identified by our ergonomics exposure mapping tool.